 Step 1: Plumbing inspection

 A licensed plumbing inspector goes through your entire home and examines your pipes.
-If you have access to records detailing the type of pipes, when they were installed, and any previous repairs, this helps speed the process along.
+If you have access to records detailing the type of pipes, when they were installed, and any previous repairs, this will help speed up the process.

 Step 2: Assessment and recommendations